 Most importantly, so I’ll mention it again: buy your tickets upfront.
-Also bring your ID card that goes with the ticket.
+Also, bring your ID card that goes with the ticket.
 Next to that, you have to wear proper shoes (sneakers are fine).
 Along the trail, there are no toilets or food stalls, so make sure you’ll have something to eat and drink with you.
-Especially in the summer months, it can be really hot and you’ll definitely need some water.
-And be prepared, helmets are handed to you at the start and mandatory.
+Especially in the summer months, it can be really hot and you’ll need some water.
+And be prepared, helmets are handed to you at the start and are mandatory.

-By train: When you are going on a day-trip from Malaga, you’ll best take the train.
+By train: When you are going on a day trip from Malaga, you’ll best take the train.
 There is only one train per day going to El Chorro, which would be your arrival station.
 There are only 2 trains back, so make sure you plan the time on your ticket and your trains well.
-Check out the time tables here.
+Check out the timetables here.

 As pictures say more than words – below you’ll find a photographic overview of the hike.
 Would you be up for it?